MysteryPancake/Houdini-VBD/README.md

   - [ ] All other improvements
 - [ ] Touch grass

-## What's VBD?
+## What's Vertex Block Descent?

-Vertex Block Descent is quite similar to Vellum.
+VBD is quite similar to Vellum.
 It's basically Vellum 2.
+It's also quite easy to type as VDB by accident.

 Vellum uses a technique called [XPBD (Extended Position-Based Dynamics)](https://matthias-research.github.io/pages/publications/XPBD.pdf).
 XPBD uses constraints to simulate soft body behaviour.
 Constraints are solved in parallel workgroups (colors) in OpenCL for better performance.
 Colors are groups of constraints that aren't directly connected.